christinecai/christinecai.github.io/index.md

 <strong>Hello!
 Welcome to my website!</strong>

-I am on the 2022-2023 job market, looking for a job in the tech sector (ideally to be started in the summer of 2023).
-I will be attending the Industry Job Fair at the NABE Tech Economics Conference (TEC2022) in early November 2022.
+I am on the 2022-2023 job market -- I am looking for a job in the non-academic sector (ideally to be started in the summer of 2023).

 <hr />